 - a.
-The duties of the School's Incident Manager will be undertaken by the Administration Manager or other nominated Senior Manager.
+The duties of the School's Incident Manager will be undertaken by the Head of Operations or other nominated Senior Manager.
 The SIM will confirm that the Fire Service have been called. - b.
 The SIM will ensure effective liaison with on-coming emergency vehicles.
-The SIM will wear a highvisibility tabard which will be by the fire panel.
+The SIM will wear a high-visibility tabard which will be by the fire panel.
 The SIM will ensure the main School gate(s) are open and await the arrival of the Fire Service. - c.
 The 'fire alarm' will be left sounding until the Fire Service has attended, in which case only the Fire Service Incident Commander will authorise silencing the alarm.
 The system must never be reset if the Fire Service has been called. - d.
 A 'fire folder' containing essential site-specific information will be held at Reception / School Office and made available to the oncoming Incident Commander. - e.
 The SIM will co-ordinate information from all sources to ensure the Fire Service get accurate, timely and factual information.
 The following sources should be prepared to give regular updates: - i.
 Fire Marshals on the progress of accounting for all persons; - ii.
 The initial investigation team on exact location of incident along with any other relevant facts; - iii.
 Key staff as requested, maintenance, catering, medical, etc. - f.
-Alternative Assembly Area Based on this information the Incident Manager will carry out a Dynamic Risk Assessment and consider the safety of staff and pupils to ensure the Assembly Area is a viable and a safe location given the nature of the incident, wind direction and likely firefighting operations.
+Alternative Assembly Area Based on this information the Incident Manager will carry out a Dynamic Risk Assessment and consider the safety of staff and pupils to ensure the Assembly Area is a viable and a safe location given the nature of the incident, wind direction and likely firefighting operations. - i.
+Ultimate Safety Zone: This area is on the footpath immediately outside the school on Princes Road and should be used if the top or bottom patch is not safe.